 Terra Balcanica Intercepts 465.5 g/t Silver Equivalent Over 8.7 Metres Including 1196 g/t AgEq.
 Over 2 Meters and Extends Cumavici Vein by 80 Meters at Viogor-Zanik in Bosnia-Herzegovina

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-22, 2022 (GLOBE NEWSWIRE) -- Terra Balcanica Resources Corp. (“Terra” or the “Company”) (CSE:TERA) is pleased to announce additional high-grade polymetallic results from the first phase of drilling at the Cumavici prospect at its 90% owned Viogor-Zanik project, Bosnia and Herzegovina.
+VANCOUVER, British Columbia, Oct.
+22, 2022 (GLOBE NEWSWIRE) -- Terra Balcanica Resources Corp. ("Terra" or the "Company") TERA is pleased to announce additional high-grade polymetallic results from the first phase of drilling at the Cumavici prospect at its 90% owned Viogor-Zanik project, Bosnia and Herzegovina.
 Further assays from the drill program are expected over the coming months.

 Highlights